St Illtyd's Church, Llantwit Major

 The parish is currently part of the Rectorial Benefice of Llantwit Major in the Diocese of Llandaff.

 History

 Fictional College of Theodosius

-According to the 18th century historian of ill-repute, Iolo Morganwg, the Côr Tewdws or 'College of Theodosius' was established in the late 4th century at a place at or near Llantwit Major called Caer Worgorn by co-founders, Emperor Theodosius and Custennin Fendigaid but was later burnt to the ground by Irish pirates and abandoned.
+According to the 18th century polymath, Iolo Morganwg, the Côr Tewdws or 'College of Theodosius' was established in the late 4th century at a place at or near Llantwit Major called Caer Worgorn by co-founders, Emperor Theodosius and Custennin Fendigaid but was later burnt to the ground by Irish pirates and abandoned.
 Morganwg's works have since been discredited.